Appearance

 A friendly source, frozen in time

-The CES Letter quotes BYU historian James B. Allen's 1966 Dialogue article — "There is little if any evidence..." — as though it were a devastating insider admission.[5:1] It doesn't mention that Allen was a faithful Latter-day Saint, was working with incomplete records, and updated his position as new documents surfaced.
-Runnells freezes the scholarship at 1966 and ignores everything that came after.
+The CES Letter quotes BYU historian James B. Allen's 1966 Dialogue article as though it were a devastating insider admission.[7:1] It doesn't mention that Allen was a faithful Latter-day Saint working with incomplete records, and that he updated his position as new documents surfaced.
+Runnells freezes the scholarship at 1966 and ignores six decades of subsequent research.

-The First Vision is, by documentary standards, the best-documented theophany in history.
-Nine accounts survive from Joseph's lifetime — four firsthand, five secondhand — more than exist for Moses at the burning bush, Isaiah's temple vision, or Paul on the road to Damascus.[8]
+Nine accounts survive from Joseph's lifetime — four firsthand, five secondhand.
+That's more documentation than exists for Moses at the burning bush, Isaiah's temple vision, or Paul on the road to Damascus.[9]

 Runnells, CES Letter (2017), "First Vision," pp. 32-35. ↩︎